Flyers fall to Utah Hockey Club, lose momentum with 3rd straight loss

 The Flyers never led Sunday night and have now dropped more than two games in a row for the first time since October, when they endured a six-game losing streak.

 Joel Farabee and Owen Tippett scored goals for the Flyers (12-12-4), who are 1-4-0 in the second game of back-to-back sets.
-They fell to the Bruins in overtime Saturday afternoon at TD Garden.
+They fell to the Bruins, 4-3, in overtime Saturday afternoon at TD Garden.

 This was the first-ever matchup between the Flyers and Utah (12-11-4).
 The teams meet again in February when the Flyers visit Delta Center.